When it comes to garden perennials, mixing colors are beautiful in your landscaping theme.

 Perennial choices that go great together are the red and blue lobelia, yellow and purple iris, and many daylilies accent one another well.

 Perennials are excellent because they reproduce and come back every year.
 Annuals have to be replanted every year and do not do as well as perennials.

 Do you have a hillside or erosion of the soil on a steep bank?
-Groundcovers and vines when planted in thick dense cluster (1/2 foot apart) will stop the soil from eroding from the bank.
-They are also great for lower maintence areas like the hillsides where it's a talk just to weed eat.
-They will grow in thick cluster prohibiting weeds and other small plants from coming up so little maintence is needed where you plant these vines really close together.
+When planted in the thick, dense cluster (1/2 foot apart), groundcovers and vines will stop the soil from eroding from the bank.
+They are also great for lower maintenance areas like the hillsides, where it's a talk just to weed eat.
+They will grow in thick clusters prohibiting weeds and other small plants from coming up, so little maintenance is needed where you plant these vines close together.

 Source of Information on Color Mixing for Beautiful Results in your Garden